syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Group based on first character

-SfListView groups the items based on first character of the `Customer Names` in below.
-Here, [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) groups the object based on `KeySelector`.
+Grouping the listview items occurs based on value assigned to property name in [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html).
+Here, items grouped based on first character of the value by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html).
+In below example based on the first character of contact name property assigned to `GroupDescriptor`, each items gets grouped.

-The following code example illustrates how to perform custom grouping for underlying data based on the group item count.
+The following code example illustrates how to perform custom grouping for underlying data based on the property value.

 {% highlight c# %}
-listView.DataSource.GroupDescriptors.Add(new GroupDescriptor()
+listView.DataSource.GroupDescriptitesmors.Add(new GroupDescriptor()
 {
   PropertyName = "ContactName",
   KeySelector = (object obj1) =>